apapiu/apapiu.github.io/_posts/2015-01-07-first-post.md

 To get a better sense of the distribution we'll basically write some code to repeat the `Rolls(14, 12)` function a whole bunch of times (100000 times to be precise) and then look at the distribution of how many armies the attacker is left with.
 ![](/img/riskplot1.jpg)

+There are a few obersvations we can make right away: the tall bar on the left represents the times the attacker loses.
+This happens roughly 28% of the times in the 14 versus 12 case.
+When the attacker wins the distribution is roughly bell shaped, in fact there are two curves one can see -- this is because of the game mechanics favoring losing two armies instead of one.
+The main takeway howeber is just how spread out the distrubution is.
+You can expect on average to be left with  `[1] 4.45071` armies but there is still a good chance you'll have anywhere from 0 to 12 armies once you are done.

 {% highlight r %}